ansh-099/Foods/README.md

 Food items get updated each time when available in realtime.

+## Features

+* For in-restaurant dining, QR Code integration has been done to eliminate the need of menus and waiters.
+* Log in access through email and social media has been given for the ease of access to user.
+* For online delivery, a dedicated restaurant page can be created for partnered restaurants through which menu, photos, description, rating, reviews can be viewed by the user.
+* To provide insights about previous orders, “My Orders” page has been created for each user through which previous orders can be viewed.
+* Online payments through Paytm have been integrated for both in-restaurant and online ordering platform to provide ease of access to users and promote use of digital payments.

 ## Process
 </br>
 * We have never seen you before.
 New to app?
 Signup: